-NBA Trade Rumors: Cleveland Cavaliers Interested In Acquring Chicago Bulls Guard Rajon Rondo
+NBA Trade Rumors: Cleveland Cavaliers Interested In Acquiring Chicago Bulls Guard Rajon Rondo

 The Chicago Bulls have a problem on their hands in the form of point guard Rajon Rondo.
-The Bulls signed Rondo to a two-year $28.1 million contract this past offseason as they attempted to reload following the trade of Derrick Rose to the New York Knicks.
+The Bulls signed Rondo to a two-year, $28.1 million contract this past offseason as they attempted to reload following the trade of Derrick Rose to the New York Knicks.
 The team’s plan was to build around Rondo, Jimmy Butler, and Dwyane Wade and attempt to become a playoff contender after missing the postseason last year.

 Unfortunately, things came crashing down during the Bulls’ 111-101 loss to the Indiana Pacers on December 30.
 After going scoreless and only grabbing one rebound and dishing out one assist in 11 minutes in the first half, Bulls head coach Fred Hoiberg made the decision to bench Rondo in favor of Michael Carter-Williams.